-Matthias Steiner,^{1,2} Yue-Sum Chin,1 and Christian Kurtsiefer^{1,2,}
+Matthias Steiner, 1,2 Yue-Sum Chin, 1 and Christian Kurtsiefer 1,2,

-1Centre for Quantum Technologies, 3 Science Drive 2, Singapore 117543

-2Department of Physics, National University of Singapore, 2 Science Drive 3, Singapore 117542

-(Dated: December 1, 2018)
+1Centre for Quantum Technologies, 3 Science Drive 2, Singapore 117543 2Department of Physics, National University of Singapore, 2 Science Drive 3, Singapore 117542 (Dated: December 1, 2018)

 We investigate the interplay between Zeeman and light shifts in the transmission spectrum of an optically trapped, spin-polarized Rubidium atom.
 The spectral shape of the transmission changes from multiple, broad resonances to a single, narrow Lorentzian with a high resonant extinction value when we increase the magnetic field strength and lower the depth of the dipole trap.
-We present an experimental configuration well-suited for quantum information applications in that it-that enables not only efficient light-atom coupling, but also a long coherence time between ground state hyperfine levels.
+We present an experimental configuration well-suited for quantum information applications that enables not only efficient light-atom coupling, but also a long coherence time between ground state hyperfine levels.